-The Maryland Heart Center's Division of Cardiology is internationally known for leadership in the diagnosis and management of complex heart disease for patients of all ages.
+The Maryland Heart Center's Division of Cardiovascular Medicine is well known for leadership in the diagnosis and management of complex heart disease for adult patients.
 The Heart Center offers the following treatments and special programs:

 At the Maryland Heart Center, we offer the full range of services for patients with arrhythmias or any related symptoms.
 Patients are treated by experts in the research, diagnosis, and treatment of arrhythmias.